Rookie Card of Should be Great, Richie “Dick” Allen

 Baseball legend Willie Mays has said, “Richie Allen was and still is a Hall of Famer as far as I’m concerned.
 If Dick is not in the Hall of Fame then the Hall of Fame has no legitimacy.”

 A New Way Puts Dick Allen in HOF Company

 Richie played for the Phillies between 1963-1969 and towards the end of that he really didn’t get along with management.

 He was accused of getting teammate Frank Thomas traded from the team because the two could not get along, he got a really bad rap for that and the fans didn’t care for it either.
 Ultimately, he asked to be traded and vocalized his unhappiness in Philidelphia.

 In the last year or so the folks over at MLB Network have been bringing the Dick Allen Hall of Fame Induction back into the limelight because using the new Sabermetrics and WAR (Wins Above Replacement) they claim it puts him right between Willie Mays and Hank Aaron statistically.
 We’ll see what the future brings for this should be great.

-Compared to the 1963 design this one is clean, simple and attractive.
+Unlike the 1963 design, this one is clean, simple, and attractive.
 Not many subsets in this one either.
 It seems that Topps took on the Keep It Simple Stupid (KISS) concept.
-The result.
+The result?
 A stunning set that is a collector favorite.
-Key rookies in the 1964 set feature Lou Piniella, Tommy John, and Phil Niekro.
-But there could be another key rookie card brewing in the pot, Richie Allen.
+The key rookie cards in this 1964 set feature Lou Piniella, Tommy John, and Phil Niekro, but there could be another key rookie card brewing in the pot, Richie Allen.

-Like the majority of rookie cards in the 1964 Topps set most of them are arranged to represent a team and have two-players per card which I prefer much more than the rookie cards that feature three or four players.
+Like the majority of rookie cards in 1964, Topps set most of them are arranged to represent a team and have two players per card which I prefer much more than the rookie cards that feature three or four players.